LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

-The requirements for the M.S. in biostatistics consists of 37 credits with a minimum cumulative GPA of 3.0.
-Consistent with Grand Valley State University policy all courses must be completed within eight consecutive years from entry into the first graduate course.
+The requirements for the M.S. in biostatistics consist of 37 credits with a minimum cumulative GPA of 3.0.
+Consistent with Grand Valley State University policy, all courses must be completed within eight consecutive years from entry into the first graduate course.

 - Grade point average of 3.0 on a 4.0 scale from all undergraduate coursework or a satisfactory score on the GRE